 The new casino in Muskegon would be the second for the Little River Band of Ottawa Indians.
 The tribe already has a facility in Manistee, the Little River Casino Resort.

 In July, Little River Casino introduced its sportsbook through a partnership with Rush Street Interactive.
-Rush Street will also have access to the online market in Michigan and plans to launch a co-branded online sports betting and online casino statewide as soon as Michigan online gaming is launched.
+Rush Street will also have access to the online market in Michigan and plans to launch a co-branded online sports betting and real money online casino statewide as soon as Michigan online gaming is launched.